Congregationalism: United Kingdom

 The Congregational Union of England and Wales was established in 1831.
 It had no authority over the affiliated churches, but instead aimed to advise and support them.
 In 1972, about three-quarters of English Congregational churches merged with the Presbyterian Church of England to form the United Reformed Church (URC).
 However, about 600 Congregational churches have continued in their historic independent tradition.
-Under the United Reformed Church Act 1972 that dealt with the financial and property issues arising from the merger between what had become by then the Congregational Church of England and Wales and the Presbyterian Church of England, certain assets were divided between the various parties.
+Under the United Reformed Church Act 1972 (c. xviii), which dealt with the financial and property issues arising from the merger between what had become by then the Congregational Church of England and Wales and the Presbyterian Church of England, certain assets were divided between the various parties.

 In England, there are three main groups of continuing Congregationalists.
 These are the Congregational Federation, which has offices in Nottingham and Manchester, the Evangelical Fellowship of Congregational Churches, which has offices in Beverley, and about 100 Congregational churches that are loosely federated with other congregations in the Fellowship of Independent Evangelical Churches, or are unaffiliated.
 The unaffiliated churches' share of the assets of the Congregational Union/Church of England and Wales is administered by a registered charity, the Unaffiliated Congregational Churches Charities, which supports the unaffiliated churches and their retired ministers.

 In 1981, the United Reformed Church merged with the re-formed Association of Churches of Christ and, in 2000, just over half of the churches in the Congregational Union of Scotland also joined the United Reformed Church (via the United Reformed Church Act 2000).
 The remainder of Congregational churches in Scotland joined the Congregational Federation.

 Wales traditionally is the part which has the largest share of Congregationalists among the population, most Congregationalists being members of Undeb yr Annibynwyr Cymraeg (the Union of Welsh Independents), which is particularly important in Carmarthenshire and Brecknockshire.

 The London Missionary Society was effectively the world mission arm of British Congregationalists, sponsoring missionaries including Eric Liddell and David Livingstone.
 After mergers and changes of name, the Society was succeeded in 1977 by the worldwide Council for World Mission.

 United States

 In the United States, the Congregational tradition traces its origins mainly to Puritan settlers of colonial New England.
-Congregational churches have had an important role in the political, religious and cultural history of the United States.
+Congregational churches have had an important role in the political, religious and cultural history of the United States - in many of the colonies they were the established church.
 Their practices concerning church governance influenced the early development of democratic institutions in New England, and some of the nation's oldest educational institutions, such as Harvard and Yale University, were founded to train Congregational clergy.
-In the 21st century, the Congregational tradition is represented by the United Church of Christ, the National Association of Congregational Christian Churches, and the Conservative Congregational Christian Conference.
-Some congregations are conservative on social issues, while others, such as the United Church of Christ, support same-sex marriage.
+In the 21st century, the Congregational tradition is represented by the United Church of Christ, the National Association of Congregational Christian Churches, Conservative Congregational Christian Conference, the Evangelical Association and many unaffiliated local churches.
+Some congregations and denominations are conservative on social issues, (e.g. CCCC) while others are liberal (e.g. UCC).